Learn more about applying for an Envirolink grant.

 Once a small advice grant has been approved

-Once the research organisation has provided the regional council with advice, the research organisation needs to fill out the small advice grants report template and send this electronically to MBIE.
+Once the research organisation has provided the regional council with advice, the research organisation needs to report to MBIE, through the MBIE portal.

 Medium advice grants